 This post may contain affiliate links, which help to keep Discerning Cyclist rolling.
 Learn more.

-Cycling and Lycra go together…but unfortunately, so do Lycra and jokes.
+Cycling and Spandex go together… but unfortunately, so do Spandex and jokes.
 MAMIL is one of the most infamous cycling gags/memes around.
 It’s not the most flattering term but it’s been applied to everyone from Tour de France winners to Prime Ministers.

 The acronym is so famous that a New Zealand playwright even wrote a one man show about it, which was later turned into a documentary.
 If you’ve ever wondered what MAMIL means (or been on the wrong end of this insult yourself) then read on as we lift the lid on this most hated of cycling terms.